 McGrain said the graduate students will then go on to meet with undergraduate students on a weekly basis for the rest of the spring semester to help identify research participants’ biological and cognitive limits of the brain.

-Regina Warfel, research and assessment analyst at the CLDC, said the undergraduate students will be expected to spend 90 minutes in an appointment, 30 minutes of which will be spent on filling out a pre-appointment survey and completing a test of their cognitive capacity, 30 minutes with a career coach during a career coaching appointment and the final 30 minutes filling out a post-appointment survey and completing another test of cognitive capacity.
+Regina Warfel, research and assessment analyst at the CLDC and primary investigator of the 1804 project, said the undergraduate students will be expected to spend 90 minutes in an appointment, 30 minutes of which will be spent on filling out a pre-appointment survey and completing a test of their cognitive capacity, 30 minutes with a career coach during a career coaching appointment and the final 30 minutes filling out a post-appointment survey and completing another test of cognitive capacity.

 The BBCD model has also been recognized by NACE, the largest national association for career services and employers who engage in university relations and recruiting.
 Through NACE, CLDC has published the second edition of their book “Brain-Based Career Development Theory.”